CraigHoffmann/water-meter-reader/README.md

 * The main water meter setup page can be found at http://\<device-ip\>/
 * Alternatively if your system supports multicast DNS then you can use http://watermeter.local/

+The default landing page is shows the cumulative count of kLiters used as well as the usage in the past 1 minute.
+Both the MQTT setup and Sensor setup can be accessed from the home page.

 | ![Homepage](https://github.com/CraigHoffmann/water-meter-reader/blob/master/Images/homepage.jpg?raw=true) |
 :-------------------------:

+Setup the MQTT connection.

 | ![MQTT Setup](https://github.com/CraigHoffmann/water-meter-reader/blob/master/Images/mqttsetup.jpg?raw=true) |
 :-------------------------:

+It is necessary to setup the trigger thresholds for the sensor for the counter to work properly.
+The best way to do this is to turn on a water tap full so you get a resonableflow rate then refresh the sensor setup page.
+You should see the sensor signal rise and fall as the meter dial rotates as shown below.
+Set the thresholds a bit below the maximum and a bit above the minimum as can be seen below.

 | ![Setup Trigger Thresholds](https://github.com/CraigHoffmann/water-meter-reader/blob/master/Images/setupchart.jpg?raw=true) |
 :-------------------------: